 The ocean has provided Jez’s life with so much and he is a strong advocate for leaving a healthy and productive ocean for future generations, an ocean full of life.

 NZ + US BOARD

-As well as development roles for the YMCA and the American Heart Association Erin also worked for the Center for Community Solutions (CCS).
-She was the agency’s first ever Development Director and raised over a half-million dollars for their emergency services programs and $250,000 in grant revenue, including the prestigious Oprah Winfrey Angel Network Grant.
+As well as development roles with the YMCA and American Heart Association, Erin also worked for the Center for Community Solutions (CCS).
+She was the agency’s first-ever Development Director and raised over a half-million dollars for their emergency services programs and $250,000 in grant revenue, including the prestigious Oprah Winfrey Angel Network Grant.